opensearch-project/.github/RESPONSIBILITIES.md

 All repositories in this organization have a standard set of labels, including `bug`, `documentation`, `duplicate`, `enhancement`, `good first issue`, `help wanted`, `blocker`, `invalid`, `question`, `wontfix`, and `untriaged`, along with release labels, such as `v1.0.0`, `v1.1.0`, `v2.0.0`, `patch`, and `backport`.

 Use labels to target an issue or a PR for a given release, add `help wanted` to good issues for new community members, and `blocker` for issues that scare you or need immediate attention.
 Request for more information from a submitter if an issue is not clear.
 Create new labels as needed by the project.

+#### Automatically Label Issues

+There are many tools available in GitHub for controlling labels on issues and pull requests.
+Use standard issue templates in the [./.github/ISSUE_TEMPLATE](./.github/ISSUE_TEMPLATE) directory to apply appropriate labels such as `bug` and `untriaged`.
+Repositories can choose to use GitHub actions such as [add-untriaged.yml](.github\workflows\add-untriaged.yml) to apply labels automatically.

 ### Be Responsive